atomisthq/docs/docs/developer/transform.md

 ## Create a code transform

 Code transforms are functions that receive the project as an input and changes the content of the project as a result.

-Assume we want to add an Apache licence file to the project.
+For a quick example, assume we want to add an Apache licence file to the project.
 The transform would retrieve the license content and add a `LICENSE` file with that content.

 ``` typescript